Alexander Kluge: Literary works

-Learning Processes with a Deadly Outcome (1973) is one of Kluge's original contributions to the science-fiction genre.

-In 2000, he published Chronik der Gefühle (Chronicle of Feelings), which critic Matthew D. Miller describes as a "modern epic".

-Since 2016 Kluge has been collaborating with the American writer Ben Lerner.
+Learning Processes with a Deadly Outcome (1973) is one of Kluge's contributions to the science-fiction genre.
+In 2000, he published Chronik der Gefühle (Chronicle of Feelings), which critic Matthew D. Miller called a "modern epic".
+From 2016 Kluge collaborated with the American writer Ben Lerner.
 Their collaborations are collected in The Snows of Venice, published in 2018 by Spector Books.

+He taught from 1973 as professor at the Frankfurt University, where he also held poetry lectures in 2012.

 Personal life

-His sister, Alexandra Kluge, was a film actress.
+Kluge's sister, Alexandra Kluge, was a film actress, who collaborated with him in film work.

+Kluge died in Munich on 25 March 2026, at the age of 94.